oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 * The CloudFormation used in this tutorial is an example and should not be used for production use.
 * The Amazon Machine Image (AMI) provided in the CloudFormation is for study purpose.

-If you like to know more about production configuration, do not hesitate to contact us using the chat button!.
+If you like to know more about production configuration or have any questions about this tutorial, do not hesitate to contact us using the chat button!.